bull2023x/movie_search_app/README_Overview.md

 ---

-## 4. Share the App Without Docker Hub
+## 4. Share the App Without Docker Hub      → Please refer to "README_detail2" for details.
 You’ll explore several ways to **share your containerized app**, even when Docker Hub is not allowed:

 | Method | Description | Docker Hub Required |